Nathnaelc/cs162-test/assignments/location_based_assignment.md

 Now that your final project has been defined, you need to communicate regularly with the potential users of your system to ensure that a useful product is built.
-For this location-based assignment, you need to find a potential user of your system in your city, and conduct an in-depth interview with them.
+For this location-based assignment, you need to find a potential user of your system in your city and conduct an in-depth interview with them.

 If this
 is happening early in the development cycle then the point of the interview